 After having biopsies two days later, the doctor called.
 “He said the good news was that my right breast showed no cancer, but I did have cancer on the left side,” Foels says.
 She was referred to General Surgeon Jeffrey Dietzenbach, M.D. – and saw him the next day.

 “It was actually really cool – the first phone call I made to the doctor was on June 15 and I was consulting with a surgeon on the 19th,” she says.

 Foels’ gut feeling was to have the double mastectomy, which was performed on July 10.
-In November, Plastic Surgeon Mark Reece, M.D., will complete her breast reconstructive surgery.
+In November, a plastic surgeon completed her reconstructive surgery.

 Take Time for Yourself